Little Beaver Creek Greenway Trail

-The Little Beaver Creek Greenway Trail and the Mill Creek Bikeway comprise two completed sections of the Great Ohio Lake-to-River Greenway in northeastern Ohio.
-This greenway extends from Lake Erie near Ashtabula, south to a point near East Liverpool along the Pennsylvania border.
-The projected length of the trail (when completed) is about 100 miles.
+The GOLTRG will extend from Lake Erie in Ashtabula, south to a point near East Liverpool along the Pennsylvania border.
+The projected length of the trail (when completed) is between 100 to 110 miles.

 We parked at the Eagleton Road Trailhead, near 411.
 This lot is near a small covered bridge, which lies north of the trail along Eagleton Road.
 Our goal was to park near the middle of the trail, but we don't recommend this location.
 It was difficult to find.